 Competition – Win Tickets to Ben and Holly Live

 Two families can win tickets to see Ben and Holly Live at a theatre near them.
-You can find out where and when the show is on here.

 The prize also includes the opportunity for families to meet the characters after the show.
 Please note, however, meet and greet options are only available at the last show on the first day of performance at each theatre.
 The winners can pick any theatre on the tour.
 In addition, Please make sure that the dates you wish to attend are a minimum of two weeks after the closing date of the competition, the 23rd of March.
 Family tickets include two adults and two children.